 - Diseases of Domestic Animals.
 This course examines infectious diseases in domestic animals and the many causes of these diseases, including microorganisms, poor nutrition, consumption of toxic plants, and inherited genetic problems.
 This course also discusses animal immune systems and their role in disease prevention.

 - Animal Physiology.
 In this course, students learn how the bodies of animals function in their natural environment.
 Healthy animal function is discussed as well as physiological problems in animals.
 Specific topics might include eating and digestion, animal metabolism, elimination of waste, and overall animal movement.

 The homework and projects you are assigned in a veterinary science program will vary, and you may be asked to write papers, conduct presentations, or complete projects, depending on your instructors’ teaching style.
 Students may need to write a paper on proper nutrition for a certain class of animal or complete a project that requires them to shadow a veterinarian and document the steps he or she takes to treat a certain disease in an animal.
 Internships are encouraged and sometimes required in veterinary science programs so that students can get hands-on experience working with animals at approved sites, such as veterinary clinics and hospitals, laboratories, and zoos.

 Building a Career

 Students who do not want to become full-fledged veterinarians may pursue careers as veterinary assistants and laboratory animal caretakers.
-These workers are projected to have excellent job prospects, and earned a median yearly salary of $22,040 as of May 2010, with those working in research positions earning more on average, according to the BLS.
+These workers are projected to have excellent job prospects, and earned a median yearly salary of $22,040, with those working in research positions earning more on average, according to the BLS.
 Students may also pursue careers as animal care and service workers who feed, water, groom, bathe, or exercise domestic animals.